Lord3dfx/PyRPG/README.md

 Current version: 0.0.1

-This is my pet-project for fun only
+This is a pet project I'm working on for fun.

-There is some basic functionality, like creating player, fighting with monsters and etc.
+It currently has basic features like character creation, monster battles, and more.

-There will be more updates.
+Updates will be coming soon!

 INSTALLING: